nus-cs2103-AY2122S1/ip/docs/README.md

 ## Quick Start
 1. Ensure that you have `Java 11` installed on your computer.
-2. Download the latest `duke.jar`.
+2. Download the latest `duke.jar` [here](https://github.com/greyguy21/ip/releases/download/A-Release/duke.jar).
 3. Copy the file to the folder you want to use as the *home address* for Duke.
 4. Double-click the file to start the app.
 Alternatively, open your terminal and run the following    command: `java -jar duke.jar` to start the program.
 5. Refer below for features and usage of the program.